rraiy/React-todolist-c/README.md

-# Hello, it is a todo-list project, used by React class.
+# Hello, it is a todo-list project, worked by React class.

 ## Just click it to use! https://rraiy.github.io/React-todolist-c/